Aquifer Storage and Recovery

 Exploratory Drilling and Field Testing (36-42 months duration estimated)*

-Will involve drilling two test wells and conducting water testing in a laboratory.
+Will involve drilling several test wells and conducting water testing in a laboratory.

 planned